ashish-019-hash/aj-aws-card-demo/playbook-github/COBOL_CICS_Extraction_Prompt.md

 - Pseudo-conversational design (COMMAREA usage, state management)
 - Date and time handling (ASKTIME, FORMATTIME, calculations)

-The output file should be filename_extract.md.
-The output file should be added to the 01.phase-1-output folder as a PR to the attached github repo.
+**The output file should be filename_extract.md.
+The output file should be added to the 01.phase-1-output folder as a PR to the attached github repo, maintaining the same folder structure as the input file.
+For example, if the input file is `00.phase-1-input/app/cbl/coactupc.cbl`, the output should be placed at `01.phase-1-output/app/cbl/coactupc_extract.md`.**
 ---

 ## 5. Quality Requirements